Empowered Vote · Volunteer Briefing · August 21, 2026

 Stance research across the map

-Every state now has at least one researched official, and all 50 congressional delegations are fully covered at the national level.
+Every state now has at least one researched official, and all 50 congressional delegations are covered at the national level.
 Shading shows the depth of state and local research per state.
-(The admin console goes a level deeper, county by county; this is the state rollup.)
+Colorado moves up a tier this cycle, on the Colorado Springs wave.
+Puerto Rico is an outlined tile — 161 seats seeded and mostly portraited, with no researched stances yet, so the territory is visible without being shaded as researched; that seeding landed on August 12 and this page missed it in two consecutive briefings before saying so.

 AK